tomaszs/Hintly/README.md

 ## Plain Text

-If you want to use a plain text instead of Regex, paste it here: https://www.regex-escape.com/online-regex-escaper.php.
+If you want to use a plain text instead of Regex, [paste it here](https://www.regex-escape.com/online-regex-escaper.php)

 The page will escape Regex's special characters, so that you can use plain text without any effort.